The H12-44 was Fairbanks Morse's most successful diesel locomotive, with nearly 400 constructed over an eleven year period.

 FM's classification system somewhat resembled Baldwin's initial system, although somewhat more simplified.
 In regards to the H12-44:

 Overall the locomotive sold 501 units in the U.S., and other 30 in Canada, by the time production had ended in March of 1961.
 These 531 locomotives made the H12-44 FM's most successful model.

 The Santa Fe certainly liked the switcher as the company wound up with 59 examples employing them heavily in light duty work.

-For instance, in regards to the Train Master, it has been noted by John Kirkland in his book The Diesel Builders Volume 1 that the locomotives performed admirably for more than 20 years on the Southern Pacific.
+For instance, in regards to the H24-66 "Train Master," it has been noted by John Kirkland in his book The Diesel Builders Volume 1 that the locomotives performed admirably for more than 20 years on the Southern Pacific.

 In any event, the H12-44 was purchased by a little more than a dozen Class I systems including industries Ayrshire Collieries, U.S. Steel - Fairless Works, Yankeetown Dock, and the Tennessee Valley Authority.

 Even the U.S. Army bought the locomotive, 20 to be exact!
 FM's Canadian arm also built 30 for Canadian National Railway as well as an A1A-A1A design known as the H12-46.
 CN ultimately wound up with 30 examples of the variant built during the early 1950s.